jaredpalmer/after.js/UPGRADING.md

 #### Limitations of babel plugin

-There is only one limitation, it won't work if your code looks like this:
+There are some limitation, for example blow code won't work with plugin:

 ```jsx
 import Home from './Home';